Dairy – Why Animal Products Harm

 Did you know that over 70 per cent of the world’s population are lactose intolerant?
 For example, most people in China, Vietnam, Thailand and Japan are lactose intolerant – as they lose the enzyme needed to break down the sugar (lactose) in milk after weaning.
 If they drink milk, the main symptoms include diarrhoea, a bloated and painful stomach and, on some occasions, nausea and vomiting.
 Even in the UK, lactose intolerance is the most common adverse reaction to cow’s milk among adolescents and adults.

 Lactose intolerance is the normal state for most people – adult mammals (including humans) normally do not need to digest lactose as they don’t suckle beyond weaning, so it’s actually unusual that some people can digest it.
 It’s only possible for some populations due to genetic mutations that occurred a few thousand years ago.
 These mutations offered a selective advantage to populations using dairy products and can be traced back to a minority of pastoral tribes: the Tutsi and Hutu of Rwanda; the Fulani of West Africa; the Sindhi of North India; the Tuareg of West Africa and some European tribes.

 Every hour is cocktail hour!

-In a typical glass of milk or bite of cheese, there are 35 hormones, including IGF-1, oestrogen and progesterone, adrenal, pituitary, hypothalamic and other hormones.
-And as two-thirds of milk is taken from pregnant cows, with the rest coming from animals who have recently given birth, levels are sky-high.
+In a typical glass of milk or bite of cheese, there are over 30 hormones and growth factors, including: IGF-1, oestrogen, progesterone, adrenal, pituitary, hypothalamic and other hormones.
+Add to that the fact that, in the UK, two-thirds of milk is taken from pregnant cows, with the rest coming from animals who have recently given birth, levels may be sky-high.

 IGF wot not?